mangui/flashls/README.md

   - `hls_seekmode`
     - "ACCURATE" - Seek to exact position
     - "KEYFRAME" - Seek to last keyframe before requested position
-    - "SEGMENT" - Seek to beginning of segment containing requested position
   - `hls_manifestloadmaxretry` (default -1): max number of Manifest load retries after I/O Error.
     - if any I/O error is met during initial Manifest load, it will not be reloaded. an HLSError will be triggered immediately.
     - After initial load, any I/O error will trigger retries every 1s,2s,4s,8s (exponential, capped to 64s).  please note specific handling for these 2 values :